Year Built Est. 2019

 - 2014 – Rethinking the Future Awards, 1st Place Mixed Use Concept

 - 2015 – Future Project of The Year, World Architecture Festival 2015

 - 2015 – Canadian Architect Award of Excellence

 The City is establishing pronounced focal points for those entering the downtown peninsula.
-Burrard Place One will command the view for those crossing the Burrard Bridge and Vancouver House and the tower planned for the 600 block of Beach Crescent will frame the route over the Granville Bridge.
-Pinnacle International will be constructing the Beach Crescent building and isn’t associated with Vancouver House.
+One Burrard Place will command the view for those crossing the Burrard Bridge while the 515 feet tall Vancouver House and a new tower planned for the 600 block of Beach Crescent will frame the route over the Granville Bridge.
+Pinnacle International will be constructing the Beach Crescent building, which is separate from Vancouver House.

 RENDERING: Vancouver House along with a new tower at 601 Beach Crescent will frame the crossing into downtown via the Granville Street bridge.
 (Source: Pinnacle International)

 The design team suggests Vancouver House lead the formation of a new Beach District, a smaller version of Granville Island.
 Vancouver House includes an extensive public realm with restaurants, cafes, services, and courtyards, and the potential for events.
 Across Pacific Street from Vancouver House will see another major project with the removal and redevelopment of the Granville Loops.